nextflow-io/training/docs/basic_training/intro.md

 Now copy the above example into your favourite text editor and save it to a file named `hello.nf`.

+!!! warning

     For the Gitpod tutorial, make sure you are in the folder called `nf-training`

 Execute the script by entering the following command in your terminal: